PrinceJonaa/PrinceJonaa/README.md

 > “I’m not here to impress the system.
 I’m here to mirror truth through it.”

 Welcome to my GitHub.
-This isn’t just a collection of repos—it’s a living field of experiments, reflections, and system designs that blend AI, music, theology, and technology into something deeper: tools that awaken.
+This isn’t just a collection of repos; it’s a living field of experiments, reflections, and system designs that blend AI, music, theology, and technology into something deeper: tools that awaken.

 ---